Memory Trace Schema

 Event UID Linking

-.
+Traces of typegoal or reflection can reference a calendar_event using the linked_event_uid.
 This enables synchronization between memory and scheduling contexts.

 Feedback Annotations

-Users can provide feedback after a task:
+Users can provide feedback after a task:- Was this time block helpful?

 - Was this goal realistic?

-or added to the notes
+feedback_rating or added to the notes field.

 Agent Action Metadata

-field.
+To support filtering for model actions over time, use the optionalaction_type field.
 This helps distinguish between user-entered and model-generated traces and provides clarity in audits, learning loops, and structured logs.

 Common values for action_type

-Value | Description |
+| Value | Description |

-schedule | Agent added a new event to the calendar |
+| schedule | Agent added a new event to the calendar |

-reschedule | Agent moved an existing event |
+| reschedule | Agent moved an existing event |

-reflect | Agent generated a new reflection |
+| reflect | Agent generated a new reflection |

-log | System recorded a factual observation |
+| log | System recorded a factual observation |

-update | Agent edited an existing trace |
+| update | Agent edited an existing trace |

-delete | Agent or user removed a trace or event |
+| delete | Agent or user removed a trace or event |

 Example Trace Payloads